smartdevicelink/rpc_spec/README.md

 ### SetCloudAppProperties
 Message Type: **request**

-RPC used to enable/disable a cloud application and set authentication data
+RPC used to enable/disable a cloud application and set its cloud-related policy properties

 ##### Parameters